anvis/GenAI/ML/07-Naive Bayes.md

 Naïve Bayes is a **probabilistic classifier** that predicts categories based on conditional probabilities.

+a probability-based algorithm that excels in classification tasks.

 ## How is it Used in Deep Learning AI GenAI

 - **Text Classification:** Used for spam filtering and sentiment analysis.